khilnani/slack-send-app.serverless/README.md

 ## AWS Setup

-Since we're working with AWS Lambda and AWS API Gateway, we need to setup AWS credentials.
+Since we're working with DynamoDB, AWS Lambda and AWS API Gateway, we need to setup AWS credentials.
-We are also going to use the Serverless framework to manage the AWS tech stack.
+We are going to use the Serverless framework to manage the AWS tech stack.

 > - The role Serverless needs requires a lot of privilages.
 > - The role used to setup and deploy is different from the permissions set on the lambda code that runs.